diogotcorreia/master-thesis/docs/content/ch03-method.typ

 === Tool Design <method:tool-design>

-To fulfill @rq-tool-design[], there is the need to decide how to build a tool that can detect class pollution.
+To fulfill @rq-tool-design[], it is necessary to decide how to build a tool that can effectively detect class pollution in arbitrary Python programs.
-Taking into account the results of the literature review, the cornerstone requirement is that it can find code where the return value of `getattr` is passed onto the arguments of `setattr`.
+Taking into account the results of the literature review, the cornerstone requirement for such a detector is that it can find code where the return value of `getattr` is passed onto the arguments of `setattr`.
 As this is a classic taint analysis problem, a static taint analysis tool, Pysa, has been chosen as the base for this tool.